NVIDIA/NeMo-Guardrails/nemoguardrails/eval/data/factchecking/README.md

 ## Data Format

-We require the input data to be in a json file with the following format
+We require the input data to be in a json file with the following format:

 ```
 {